wmannard/Experimental-Push-Stream-Python/README.md

 After the next Security Permission update cycle, the securities will be updated (see [Refresh a Security Identity Provider](https://docs.coveo.com/en/1905/cloud-v2-administrators/security-identities---page#refresh-a-security-identity-provider)).

 ### Changes
+Jan 2022:
+- Added support to store/save the json before pushing it into a batch
+- Fixed StreamUpdate call

 Juli 2021:
 - Support for Catalog stream